secondmoonsbay/seconsmoonsbay.github.io/REQUESTS.md

     - I want the buttons to be right under the Welcome to nova main title.
     - The buttons should have the same format as the others on the page.
     - Users should be able to toggle between both languages very easily, in order to get the webpage in the desired one.

+2.

-2. PROJECTS IMAGE BOX FIXING
+3. PROJECTS IMAGE BOX FIXING
     - As you can see, the box from the Send your character to Nova is bigger than the image.
     - I want that fixed so the box and the image stay together as it does on the top.
     - Basically I want the bottom aligned and not surpassing as you can see that happens.

-3. FEATURED PROJECT 2
+4. FEATURED PROJECT 2

+5. ADD PAGE FOR ONLINE FIRST 5 CHAPTER
+    - I want to add the first 5 chapters of the book to my webpage.
+    - I want a button right next to the photo of the first book that says

 ## Copyright and License